Arman-Mojaver/Shazam-Youtube/README.md

 # Shazam-Youtube
-It downloads the songs from your Shazam account from Youtube
+It downloads the songs of your Shazam account from Youtube